-background Over two thirds of the daily trips in Chennai are made by walk, cycle or public transport.
-As in other cities of India, walking and cycling are an integral part of Chennai's transport landscape.
-Realising the need to invest efforts in improving sustainable transportation systems in the city, the Chennai Corporation has been promoting initiatives prioritising pedestrians and cyclists since 2013, through progressive policies and projects.
+chennai's multi pronged approach to complete streets | challenges and takeaways | garnering support from public background Over two thirds of the daily trips in Chennai are made by walk, cycle, or public transport.
+Compared to other Indian cities, walking and cycling form an integral part of Chennai's transport landscape.
+Realising the need for improvement in sustainable transportation systems in the city, the Chennai Corporation since 2013, has launched progressive policies and projects, that prioritise pedestrians and cyclists.